Private Counselling for Internet Sex Addiction By Renowned Sex Therapist in Sydney & Nationally Online

 WHY ONLINE SEX?

-- Couples, who live geographically separated lives, may use Online sex to exchange sexual intimacy online as a tool to retain their bond.
-Other couples may use Internet sex because they find it more manageable to communicate sexual desires or sexual differences online.
+- Couples, who live geographically separated lives, may use Online sex to exchange sexual intimacy online as a tool to retain their sexual bond.
+Other couples may use Internet sex because they find it more manageable to communicate sexual desires, or sexual differences, online.

 - Some Online sex users become addicts.
 Internet addiction may develop fast and without warning.

 PERSONAL AND LEGAL RISKS OF ONLINE SEX USE

 Users may make false assumptions about Online sex safety.

 - Internet sex is often criticised because participants commonly have little verifiable knowledge about each other.
 Gender, age, identity, motivation, and location of participants may be obscured.

 - Corrupt participants may record role-play sessions without the partner’s informed consent, and with an intend to disclose the content to others, or publically online.